Characters of the DC Extended Universe: Victor Stone / Cyborg

 Victor Stone (portrayed by Ray Fisher) is a former college football player who suffers devastating injuries in a car accident that also kills his mother, Elinore.
 Rebuilt into a cyborg by his estranged father, Silas, Victor is recruited by Wonder Woman and Batman to join the Justice League.
 Initially refusing to join at first, he joins the team after his father is endangered and the device that rebuilt him, one of three Mother Boxes, is being sought by Steppenwolf.
-Victor provides the team key intel on the devices, and while working with the League, he learns to trust others again, overcome his trauma, and use his new abilities for the greater good, becoming instrumental in stopping Steppenwolf from terraforming Earth with the Mother Boxes.
+Victor provides the team key intel on the devices, and while working with the League, he learns to trust others again, overcome his trauma, and use his new abilities for the greater good, becoming instrumental in stopping Steppenwolf from xenoforming Earth with the Mother Boxes.
 Following the battle, he accepts his new abilities and potential as Cyborg.

 Cyborg's character development in the theatrical cut of Justice League was controversially cut down and minimalized by the studio and replacement director Joss Whedon, despite the character being described as the "heart of the movie" in Zack Snyder's original version, which has since been released as Zack Snyder's Justice League.
 Fisher's performance in the latter version of the film has received critical acclaim.
 Prior to landing the role, Fisher was a little-known theater actor.